 The Counseling Center at UNCG invites applications for three half-time graduate student trainee positions (advanced practicum/internship) each academic year.
-Applications are accepted from UNCG doctoral students in Clinical Psychology, UNCG doctoral and masters students in Counselor Education, and joint UNCG-NCA&T masters students in Social Work.
+Applications are accepted from UNCG doctoral students in Clinical Psychology, UNCG masters students in Counselor Education, and joint UNCG-NCA&T masters students in Social Work.
 After a review of applications, individuals are selected to be interviewed by the Counseling Center staff.
 Students who are hired will be paid a stipend of $10,000 to $12,000 and will work during the fall and spring semesters of the next academic year.
 This is an advanced placement and is not appropriate for students without clinical experience.

 The Counseling Center provides counseling services to UNCG students addressing a diverse range of mental health and developmental concerns.
 Trainees will provide individual psychotherapy and receive individual and group supervision.
 In addition, trainees will attend staff meetings, case conferences and training seminars and have opportunities to co-facilitate groups and outreach programs.
 Our diverse staff has extensive clinical and supervision/training experience and enjoys working with trainees.
 The Counseling Center is part of Student Health Services on campus.

 Applicants are asked to complete the trainee application at the close of the fall semester.
 Electronic submissions are preferred.
 Review of applications begins on February 2nd, 2015

 Keilan Rickard, Ph.D., HSP-P, Training Coordinator.

 The Counseling Center